Youngflesh-Lab/lab_logo/README.md

 # lab_logo

-Youngflesh Lab logo from basis functions
+Code generate logo for the Youngflesh Lab using basis functions